FOR MEDIATION TRAINERS OR TRAINING PROVIDERS

 Approved Providers- Notice of Upcoming Trainings

-The UCS ADR Office asks that all trainers offering Part 146 Approved Courses during their 3-year approval period notify us of upcoming trainings.
-If the UCS ADR Office has approved your course in the last 3 years and it will be taught by the same trainers(s) simply send an email to Part146@nycourts.gov list the name of the course, the location and date(s) of the upcoming training and attach your agenda, remembering to include any updates we may have requested in the initial approval letter.
+The UCS ADR Office asks that all trainers offering Part 146 Approved Courses during their five-year approval period notify us of upcoming trainings.
+If the UCS ADR Office has approved your course in the last five years and it will be taught by the same trainers(s) simply send an email to Part146@nycourts.gov list the name of the course, the location and date(s) of the upcoming training and attach your agenda, remembering to include any updates we may have requested in the initial approval letter.
 Upon receiving notification, the UCS ADR Office will post your Part 146 approved training on our Upcoming Trainings page.

 Approved Providers- How to Seek Re-Approval

-As noted above, the ADR Office approves courses for a three-year period.
-The three-year approval applies to the course if offered by the same trainers.
+As noted above, the ADR Office approves courses for a five-year period.
+The five-year approval applies to the course if offered by the same trainers.
 If you intend to use different trainers, or if the course deviates from the course the UCS ADR Office initially approved, you will need to reapply for approval.
 All trainers or organizations that offer Part 146 approved courses are responsible for keeping their course approval current.
 Please note the course approval expiration date from your approval letter.

 - Email the detailed training agenda to Part146@nycourts.gov and indicate in the email that the course and trainers are the same as previously approved.